College health: Academic

-Bullying

-A 2020 survey found that 43% of academic researchers were harassed or bullied at work.
-Many respondents claimed that their work environment hindered research.
+Social pressures, bullying, and hazing

+Bullying and harassment are documented contributors to psychological distress in higher education.
+Research indicates that college environments may produce forms of intimidation ranging from interpersonal peer conflict to workplace harassment among graduate students and academic researchers, which may negatively affect mental health and academic functioning.

+In addition to these forms of bullying, social pressures surrounding fraternities and sororities have become a significant concern on many U.S. campuses.
+Greek-life organizations may foster environments where conforming to group norms, experiencing social exclusion, or participating in risky initiation practices can create substantial emotional strain.
+Hazing, defined as any activity expected of someone seeking to join a group that humiliates, degrades, abuses, or endangers regardless of willingness, has been linked to serious physical and psychological harm.

+Multiple high-profile hazing incidents have resulted in hospitalization, severe trauma, or death.
+Research indicates that forced alcohol consumption, physical coercion, sleep deprivation, and psychological manipulation can lead to long-term mental health consequences, including post-traumatic stress symptoms, heightened anxiety, and impaired academic performance.
+Studies also suggest that campus climates dominated by Greek-life social norms produce secondary stress for non-affiliated students, especially when high-risk behaviors influence broader campus culture.

 Personal

 Intra-personal distresses, including perceived concerns relating to body-image and self-esteem, are common in adolescence.
 Furthermore, unhealthy body-image has been associated with a number of negative health complications, notably depression and disordered eating behaviors.
 Post-secondary institutions have therefore become widely recognized as ideal grounds for implementing evidence-based health interventions that provide students the opportunity to manage and improve their overall self-image.

-Financial stress is also a major burden on students’ health and wellbeing, as the academic term employs the expenditure of one's financial resources “without guarantees of a satisfactory return."
+Financial stress is also a major burden on students' health and wellbeing, as the academic term employs the expenditure of one's financial resources "without guarantees of a satisfactory return."
 In a 2019 report by The College Board on "Trends in College Pricing," the average tuition for full-time students attending a four-year-long post-secondary institution in the 2019–2020 academic year was about $12,700.
 With the costs of post-secondary education growing significantly over the last decade, many students are choosing to take out student loans to support their education.
 As a significant source of stress, student debt and financial instability have been linked to poorer general health outcomes and higher rates of depressive symptoms in young adults.
 Personal debt has also been associated with increased drug and alcohol use.